joshcarp/talks-gophercon-2021-grpctl/_hugo/content/_index.md

 fooctl service2 ListBar --data='{"field2": "blah"}'
 ```

-- Easier to write ✅
+- Easier to interact ✅
 - Difficult to maintain ❌
 - Every team will have varying implementations ❌